• Discover Our Story

 We have a grand vision and big ambitions for The Folk of Gloucester.
 This is a project with the City community at its heart.

-We want every child within the city and surrounding districts to visit The Folk and hope people will discover and rediscover their love for this beautiful building and City.
+Gloucester from the Tudor period to the present day.
+We want every child within the city and surrounding districts to visit The Folk to discover and rediscover their love for this historically important building and City.

-In November 2019 Gloucester Civic Trust agreed a licence to operate The Folk with Gloucester City Council.
-This has enabled me to start as Manager and given us independent access to most of the building.
-We will now be able to programme regular events and begin formulating comprehensive plans for the future of the building, its display and interpretation, and bring it back into use at the heart of our community.
+improvement of features of historic interest in Gloucester.
+Under this arrangement we will now be able to programme regular community led events and begin formulating comprehensive plans for the future of the building and bring it back into use at the heart of our community.

 We recognise the contribution of many other volunteers who have enabled our events to take place.
 Our Garden team led by Min Lane has transformed the gardens in a short time from a wilderness to being well on the way to former glory.

-Whilst managing the day to day operations we are also developing our strategic plan for the next ten years.
-We will align our vision and planning with wider City, Regional and National Heritage and Cultural organisations so that we are a relevant and outward looking organisation.
+We are currently developing our ten year strategic plan and will co-design this with the community of Gloucester City.
+We will align our vision and planning with wider City, Regional and National Heritage and Cultural organisations.